NoahRose1/RoseNoahResume/docs/index.md

 Bachelor of Science
 >* Mathematical Science, Statistics Emphasis
 >* Researced usage of SIR models for modeling disease spread and estimating disease infectivity & efficacy of preventative measures such as quarantines and masks
+######  In some of your sentences you have "and" and & which I don't think are necessarily bad, but I would try and keep it consistent throughout each sentence or throughout the resume. ####
 ## Work Experience

 ### Data Science Lab Tutor / Coordinator